Agnibha-31/IoT-based-Smart-Energy-Meter/README.md

 ## Use, collaboration, and licensing

-This repository is shared to support technical review, learning, research discussion, and collaboration around connected energy monitoring.
-Clear licensing information can be added at the repository root to define how the software, dataset, documentation, and visual assets may be reused.
+The Smart Meter IoT Dashboard source code and project documentation are available under the [Apache License 2.0](LICENSE), supporting transparent research, development, modification, and commercial integration while preserving the applicable copyright and attribution notices.

+The recorded [`Smart Meter Domestic Dataset.csv`](Smart%20Meter%20Domestic%20Dataset.csv) is separately available under the [Creative Commons Attribution 4.0 International License](DATA_LICENSE.md).

-For organisation-specific dashboards, commercial integrations, research deployments, hardware adaptation, or tailored analytics, the implementation can be discussed directly with the developer.
+Third-party dependencies and attributed materials remain governed by their respective licenses.
+For organisation-specific dashboards, commercial integrations, hardware adaptation, deployment support, or customised analytics, enquiries are welcome through the developer contact provided below.

 ## Developer